What Is Coffee? History, Types, and Benefits

 Cold brew

 Cold brew involves steeping coffee grounds in cold water for an extended period, typically 12-24 hours.
 This method produces a smooth, less acidic coffee that is served cold.
 The long steeping time extracts flavors slowly, resulting in a mellow and slightly sweet profile.
 Cold brew is often enjoyed over ice and can be mixed with milk or flavored syrups for a refreshing beverage, particularly popular in warm weather.
-If you haven’t caught on by now… if you need a tumbler to keep your coffee chilly, the Owala SmoothSip coffee tumbler will keep it the perfect temperature for hours (really).
+If you haven’t caught on by now… if you need a tumbler or mug to keep your coffee chilly, Owala coffee mugs will maintain the perfect temperature for hours (really).

 Tasting Coffee